szunami/blog-1/2017-03-14-data-types.html.md

 However, because computers are weird, the memory at `bytes` may likely turn out to be `0x78563412`, not `0x12345678`, because most modern CPUs store bytes from least significant first to most significant last.

+I am convinced that endianness exists solely because every discipline has to have some kind of issue over which to bitterly feud despite, if not because of, there being no real difference between the sides, and the hardware engineers were feeling left out.
 </aside>

 C also lets us build complex data structures, like so: